einaralex/cheyn-monerium/README.md

 ## Client credentials.

-Confidential clients which can hide their credentials, e.g. backend servers, can be enlisted in Monerium's partner program, which enables them simultaneous access to multiple profiles which have granted authorization.
+Confidential clients who can hide their credentials, e.g. backend servers, can be enlisted in Monerium's partner program, which enables them simultaneous access to multiple profiles which have granted authorization.

 ```js
 // pages/admin.tsx